-A survey of philosophy from the early Greeks to modern times, with emphasis on epistemology and the relationship of human critical thinking to biblical revelation.
+A survey of philosophy from the pre-Socratics to postmodernism, with emphasis on epistemology, ontology, ethics, and the relationship of human critical thinking to biblical revelation.

 PHIL331.
 Christian Ethics (3)

 Prerequisite: BIBL101; BIBL104; BIBL249 or BIBL349; LDRS152; junior standing

 An introduction to the terminology and concepts of ethics with an emphasis on Character or Virtue Ethics.
 The course will deal with the major ethical issues of our time, applying Christian principles to decision making and problem solving.